ajy0127/cATO_dashboard_aws/docs/grafana-guide.md

   product_name
 ```

-A color scheme from red (high) to green (low) intuitively shows risk concentration.
-This visualization has helped me identify systemic compliance issues that would have been invisible in tables or charts.
+**Best Practice**: Use a color scheme from red (high) to green (low) to intuitively show risk concentration.
+This visualization helps identify systemic compliance issues that might be invisible in tables or charts.

 ### Step 3: Arranging Your Dashboard for Maximum Compliance Impact

 Dashboard layout is risk storytelling.
-Here's the narrative flow I've found most effective over years of presenting to executives and auditors:
+Here's an effective narrative flow for presenting to executives and auditors:

 1. Place your Overall Compliance KPI at the top - this answers the first question everyone asks
 2. Position the Compliance by Product and Status Distribution side by side - they complement each other
 3. Place the Risk Heat Map prominently - it's visually engaging and information-dense
 4. Put the Critical Controls table at the bottom - it's detailed information for those who want to dig deeper into specific control failures

-Remember to save your dashboard frequently!
-Nothing is worse than losing an hour of work because you forgot to save.
+**Best Practice**: Save your dashboard frequently to avoid losing work.

-### Step 4: Set Up Auto-Refresh (But Be Smart About It)
+### Step 4: Set Up Auto-Refresh

-After years of manually refreshing compliance dashboards before audit meetings, auto-refresh feels like magic:
+Auto-refresh keeps your compliance dashboards current without manual intervention:

 1. Click the time range selector in the dashboard navigation
 2. Set an appropriate refresh interval based on your data update frequency

-GRC wisdom: Don't set refresh too frequently!
-If your compliance data updates daily, a 1-hour refresh is plenty.
-Excessive refreshing creates unnecessary load and can even incur higher costs.
+**Best Practice**: Don't set refresh too frequently.
+If your compliance data updates daily, a 1-hour refresh is sufficient.
+Excessive refreshing creates unnecessary load and can incur higher costs.

-### Step 5: Sharing Your Dashboard - Making Your Compliance Work Count
+### Step 5: Sharing Your Dashboard

-The most beautiful compliance dashboard provides zero value if the right stakeholders can't see it:
+Ensure your compliance dashboard reaches the right stakeholders:

 1. Click the share icon in the top navigation
 2. For regular stakeholders, make sure they have Viewer access to the workspace